ZvRzyan18/MicroJSON/README.md

 # MicroJSON (0.2.0)
-Simple, Extremely Fast, Low level and lightweight json parser/generator written in c89 (NOTE : this library is not stable yet)
+Simple, Extremely Fast, Low level json parser/generator written in c89 (NOTE : this library is not stable yet)

 # Features